Institute Staff

 Administrative Director

-Julija Levin is an MA student at the Jewish History Department at Tel Aviv University.
-She has a BA degree in Hebrew and Jewish Studies from University College London, and is a two-time fellow of the Israeli Inter-University Program in Russian and East European Studies, and a recipient of grants from The Institute for the History of Polish Jewry and Israel-Poland Relations, and the Leonid Nevzlin Center for Russian and East European Jewry.
-Julija is writing her MA thesis under the supervision of Dr. Scott Ury, on physical and sexual violence against Jewish women in different social spheres in nineteenth century Vilna.
+Julija Levin is a PhD student in Jewish History at the School of Jewish Studies and Archeology at Tel Aviv University.
+She has a BA degree in Hebrew and Jewish Studies from University College London, an MA degree in Jewish History from Tel Aviv University.
+Her MA thesis, titled "Violence Against Jewish Women in Vilna and the Vilna Gubernia in the Second Half of the Nineteenth Century: Gender, Vulnerability, and Agency" received an exceptional grade and reviews.
+Julija is also a three-time fellow of the Israeli Inter-University Program in Russian and East European Studies, and a recipient of research and travel grants from The Institute for the History of Polish Jewry and Israel-Poland Relations, and the Leonid Nevzlin Center for Russian and East European Jewry.
+Julija is writing her PhD dissertation under the supervision of Prof. Scott Ury on gender, revolution, and lawlesness among Russian Empire's Jews.